-Now, an investor who is looking for ways to use their ISA allowance in 2019/20 has another option - the IFISA.
+Now, experienced investors who are looking for ways to use their ISA allowance in 2019/20 have another option - the IFISA.

 The IFISA was introduced in 2016 as a way of extending the ISA tax umbrella to the growing peer-to-peer (P2P) lending market.